jennguyen1/nhuyhoa/_posts/2015-12-30-ML-Bayesian-Networks.md

 $$score(G:D) = \sum_i Score(X_i, Parents(X_i):D)$$

 ## Sparse Candidate Algorithm
 This algorithm uses Restrict and Maximize steps in an interation until convergence.
-The steps here only cover parts of the algorithm (until I learn a little bit more about it).
+The steps here only cover parts of the algorithm.

 One can intially identify candidate parents in by computing the mutual information between pairs of variables.
 The variable with the greatest information would be the better candidate parent. <br>
 $$I(X, Y) = \sum_{x, y} \hat{P}(x, y) \log \frac{\hat(P)(x, y)}{\hat{P}(x)\hat{P}(y)}$$